Creative Commons License 2023 Volume 10 Issue 1

 6.53

 Data on sperm motility are presented in Table 4.
-It can be seen that at the end of the experiment, the percentage of motile live sperm in the experimental group changed from 78.58± 3.22 to 83.41±8.69, and in the control group from 73.909±5.44 to 77.75±4.33 percent of motile live sperm, which is 5.66 less than in the experiment.
+It can be seen that at the end of the experiment, the percentage of motile live sperm in the experimental group changed from 78.58 ± 3.22 to 83.41 ± 8.69, and in the control group from 73.909 ± 5.44 to 77.75 ± 4.33 percent of motile live sperm, which is 5.66 less than in the experiment.
 In comparison with the indicators at the beginning of the experiment, these parameters in the experimental group increased by 5.79%, and in the control group by 3.841%, which is 5.66 units less than in the experiment.

-The level of motile sperm with rectilinear translational motion in the rams of the experimental group by the beginning of the experiment was 39.41 ±3.29 and increased to 53.2 ±11.71, and in the control group, this parameter increased from 31.545±3.398 to 33.75±4.88, which is 19.45 less than in the experimental group.
+The level of motile sperm with rectilinear translational motion in the rams of the experimental group by the beginning of the experiment was 39.41 ± 3.29 and increased to 53.2 ± 11.71, and in the control group, this parameter increased from 31.545 ± 3.398 to 33.75±4.88, which is 19.45 less than in the experimental group.
 In comparison with the indicators at the beginning of the experiment, these parameters in the experimental group increased by 25.92%, and in the control group by 6.53%, which is 19.39% less than in the experimental group.

 Analysis of data from all tables shows that testosterone levels and qualitative and quantitative indicators of spermatogenesis at the end of the experiment were higher in animals of the experimental group (Figure 1).
 Considering that the animals were kept in the same conditions and on the same diet, we believe that these changes in the animals of the experimental group with better dynamics of growth of the reproductive system in preparation for the seasonal season were the result of the use of stimulants.
-So, in addition to selenium, iodine, and vitamin E, the animals' body was also influenced by a bio-stimulator obtained from Aloe arborescens Milli.
+So, in addition to selenium, iodine, and vitamin E, the animals' body was also influenced by a bio-stimulator obtained from A. arborescens.
 This plant contains polysaccharides, vitamins, enzymes, amino acids, phytoncides, esters, phenols, resins, and more than 200 biologically active compounds that stimulate cellular metabolism, trophism, and tissue regeneration, increase the overall nonspecific resistance of the body and the resistance of mucous membranes to the action of damaging agents, accelerate regeneration processes.
 All this both directly and indirectly contributes to improving the quality and quantity of semen produced in males.

 a)